Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Concluding remarks

 \section{Concluding remarks}

 We propose a new Bayesian optimization method for finding optimal hyperparameters in econometric models.
 The method can be used to optimize any noisy function where the precision is under the control of the user.
-We focus on the common situation of maximizing a marginal likelihood evaluated by MCMC, where the precision is determined by the number of MCMC iterations.
+We focus on the common situation of maximizing a marginal likelihood evaluated by MCMC or importance sampling, where the precision is determined by the number of MCMC or importance sampling draws.
 The ability to choose the precision makes it possible for the algorithm to take occasional cheap and noisy evaluations to explore the marginal likelihood surface, thereby finding the optimum faster.

-We assess the performance of the new algorithm by optimizing the prior hyperparameters in the extensively used steady-state BVAR model in both a medium-sized and a large-sized VAR.
+We assess the performance of the new algorithm by optimizing the prior hyperparameters in the extensively used BVAR with stochastic volatility and time-varying parameters and the steady-state BVAR model in both a medium-sized and a large-scale VAR.
 The method is shown to be practical and competitive to other approaches in that it finds the optimum using a substantially smaller computational budget, and has the potential of being part of the standard toolkit for BVARs.
-We have focused on optimizing the marginal likelihood, but the method is directly applicable to other utility functions, e.g. the popular log predictive score (\citealp{geweke2007smoothly} and \citealp{villani2012generalized}).
+We have focused on optimizing the marginal likelihood, but the method is directly applicable to other score functions, e.g. the popular log predictive score (\citealp{geweke2007smoothly} and \citealp{villani2012generalized}).